 When it comes to shopping for a new USB flash drive, many people just see those little sticks of memory as disposible commodity items.
 However, there are still several characteristics that are well worth considering.
-You want it to be fast, for example, and you want the memory inside to be reliable.
-You also want it to be reasonably well built so that it doesn’t fall apart on you.
+For example, you might want it inconspicuous, compact, and easy to carry, like USB business cards.
+Or you might want performance and the fastest possible data transfers.
+You might also want it to be reasonably well built so that it doesn’t fall apart on you.
 And you want it to look good.
 The Kingston DataTraveler Ultimate 3.0 G3 is the kind of USB 3.0 flash drive that addresses all of these concerns.

 First Impressions 3.0